THE WORLD OF RELIGION

 voice in activities where religion touched on public policy.
 The most prominent

-priesthood held by women was that of the Vestal Virgins, a sisterhood of six
+priesthood held by women was that of the Vestal Virgins, a sacerdotium of six

-chief Vestal), legendarily created by King Numa to
+Virgo Vestalis Maxima), legendarily created by the second King of Rome, Numa Pompilius (715-673 BCE), to

 tend the flame of the state hearth in the circular marble